hyperledger-labs/splice/network-health/NETWORK_HEALTH.md

 In that output you can see which nodes you have received prevotes and precommits for.
 The main information we are trying to get out of here is the missing nodes.
 So check which nodes are missing, e.g., 4,5,8,10 in the example above.

 You can then compare this to the output of `cncluster list_sv_cometbft_addresses` to identify the names of those SVs.
-In this example, this would be LCV, GSF,SBI and Orb-1.
+In this example, this would be LCV, GSF,SBI and Orb-1  (the following also currently requires port-forwarding permissions, which only the CN engineering team has).

 ```
 moritz@moritz-p5570 ~/c/c/c/d/devnet (deployment/devnet)> cncluster list_sv_cometbft_addresses sv-1